Bill Martin (basketball)

-Martin was selected with the 2nd pick of the second round in the 1985 NBA Draft by the Indiana Pacers.
+Martin was selected with the 2nd pick of the second round in the 1985 NBA draft by the Indiana Pacers.
 He played 66 games for them in 1985-86, averaging 5.0 points, 1.9 rebounds and 0.8 assists per game.
 In his second and third seasons he played with the New York Knicks and Phoenix Suns, respectively.

+Martin played in the Continental Basketball Association (CBA) for the Cincinnati Slammers, Topeka Sizzlers, La Crosse Catbirds and Rockford Lightning from 1986 to 1995.
+He won a CBA championship with the Catbirds in 1990.
+He was selected to the All-CBA Second Team and All-Defensive Second Team in 1987.